 Strategy 1: Cost-Based Pricing

-The first coaching pricing strategy, cost-based pricing, is the most common approach used by new coaches.
+The first coaching pricing strategy, cost-based pricing, is the most common approach new coaches use.

 It involves selling your life coaching package based on the costs of the goods and services involved in them, then including a profit margin for yourself.